Visualize real-time sensor data from Azure IoT Hub using Power BI

 A line chart is created.
 The x-axis displays date and time in the UTC time zone.
 The y-axis displays temperature from the sensor.

 Create another line chart to show real-time humidity over time.
-To do this, follow the same steps above and place EventEnqueuedUtcTime on the x-axis and humidity on the y-axis.
+To do this, click on a blank part of the canvas and follow the same steps above to place EventEnqueuedUtcTime on the x-axis and humidity on the y-axis.

-Click Reports on the left pane, and then click the report that you just created.
+Select Reports on the left pane, and then select the report that you just created.

-Click Create embed code, and then click Publish.
+Select Create embed code, and then select Publish.

-You're provided the report link that you can share with anyone for report access and a code snippet to integrate the report into your blog or website.
+You're provided the report link that you can share with anyone for report access and a code snippet that you can use to integrate the report into your blog or website.